khaiwyon/materials/week_2/day_1/1_adding_images.md

 - With this done, your challenge is to add the same of comments and posts forms (new and edit).
 Note that your `new` form may not need the image previewer.

+- One final tweak, we'll need to allow `:image` to be permitted as a parameters now in your controllers so add them appropriately into your `strong params` for `posts and `comments`.

 ## BONUS: Image Uploading in Production

 - WARNING: You will need a credit card for this part.